omokaro-faith/photo-album/README.md

 - Using HTTP; $ git clone [https://github.com/omokaro-faith/photo-album](https://github.com/omokaro-faith/photo-album)
 - Navigate to the root directory e.g $ cd photo-album
 - Run `npm install`.
 This installs all the app's dependencies.
-- To start the app run `npm run build`.
+- To build/start the app run `npm run build`.
 - View app in port 3000.
 - Run `npm run test` to run test.
-- To view coverage gotten from coveralls run `npm run coveralls`.

 #### Running Project with DOCKER
 - Make sure you have docker installed